nextcloud/documentation/admin_manual/enterprise_installation/supported_apps_installation.rst

 Versions (files_versions)

-WebDAV user backend (user_webdavauth)
+User backend using remote HTTP servers (user_webdavauth)

 Windows Network Drive (windows_network_drive)

-.. note::3rd party and unsupported apps must be disabled before performing a system upgrade.
+.. note:: 3rd party and unsupported apps must be disabled before performing a system upgrade.
 Then install the upgraded versions, and after the upgrade is complete re-enable them.